Design Philosophy

 • exposing services as onion endpoints.

-• We will also explore other DNS alternatives that anchor into Bitcoin.
+• I'll also explore other DNS alternatives that anchor into Bitcoin.

 Exchange Rate Providers